realm/SwiftLint/README.md

 pod 'SwiftLint'
 ```

-This will download the SwiftLint binaries and dependencies in Pods/ during your next
+This will download the SwiftLint binaries and dependencies in `Pods/` during your next
 `pod install` execution and will allow you to invoke it via `${PODS_ROOT}/SwiftLint/swiftlint`
 in your Script Build Phases.

+This is the recommended way to install a specific version of SwiftLint since it supports
+installing a pinned version rather than simply the latest (which is the case with Homebrew).

+Note that this will add the SwiftLint binaries, its dependencies' binaries and the Swift binary
+library distribution to the `Pods/` directory, so checking in this directory to SCM such as
+git is discouraged.

 ### Using a pre-built package: